W. Todd Groce, Ph.D.

 President and Chief Executive Officer

-One of the leading public history executives in the nation, W. Todd Groce has 25 years of experience as an educator and administrator and has led institutions in raising $50 million for educational programming, capital projects, and endowment.
+One of the leading public history executives in the nation, W. Todd Groce has over 25 years of experience as an educator and administrator and has led institutions in raising over $75 million for educational programming, capital projects, and endowment.

 Born in Virginia and reared in Tennessee, Dr. Groce graduated cum laude and with honors in history from the University of Memphis (’84) and earned an M.A. (’87) and Ph.D. (’92) in history from the University of Tennessee.
 While in graduate school he taught American history at the University of Tennessee and Maryville College.